Film Spoilers and

 This puzzling and twisting tale was director/star Kenneth Branagh's first American film.
 It was composed of two parallel plots in different time periods (and its story about past-life regression), was presented by color for the present-day scenes, and black and white for the past.

-1990s LA police detective Mike Church (Kenneth Branagh), who usually investigated cases of missing persons, took the case of amnesia-suffering mute client nicknamed 'Grace'/aka Amanda Sharp (Emma Thompson).
+1990s LA police detective Mike Church (Kenneth Branagh), who usually investigated cases of missing persons, took the case of a amnesia-suffering mute client nicknamed 'Grace'/aka Amanda Sharp (Emma Thompson).
 She was having nightmares about the murder of a pianist named Margaret Strauss (also Emma Thompson) by her world-famous composer/conductor husband Roman Strauss (also Kenneth Branagh) in the late 1940s.
 She had been stabbed in the throat with a pair of barber's scissors.

 Before Margaret's death, she had become suspicious that Roman's housekeeper-maid Inga (Hanna Schygulla) and her disturbed, stammering son Frankie (Gregor Hesse) were stealing from her husband.
 Roman was falsely put to death by the electric chair for the murder of his wife Margaret, who was actually stabbed and murdered with a pair of scissors by Frankie.
 The motive for the murder? - Frankie blamed the unhappiness of his mother Inga on Margaret, because Inga was in love with Roman, but rebuffed.